Mckenna Grace: Music career

-Reception and artistry
+Artistry and reception

 Grace is known for portraying younger versions of lead characters.
 In 2018, IndieWire cited Grace as one of the best child television actors at the time.
 The Hollywood Reporter named her one of the top 30 stars under age 18 in 2018 and 2019.
 The following year, the Hollywood Critics Association included Grace in a list of the "Next Generation of Hollywood".
 In 2022, Yahoo!
 Entertainment called her "one of the most successful and prolific child actors of her generation", and a 2025 V story dubbed her "one of the most versatile and accomplished young actors today", highlighting her roles in both blockbusters and drama films.
 Following several roles in horror projects, including The Bad Seed and Annabelle Comes Home, TheWrap dubbed her a scream queen.
 According to The Independent, Grace has "become a staple of the modern horror genre".

 Commenting on Grace's performance in Gifted, Bill Goodykoontz of USA Today described her as "the rare child actor who doesn't seem like she's trying to hit emotional marks".
 Marc Webb, who directed Grace in Gifted, praised her comedic timing, which he described as "a different kind of sophistication that is very deep and very pure and really sincere".
 Grace stated that when acting in more dramatic and intense scenes, she "tricks" herself into feeling emotions, and "then you have to figure out how to disassociate it from your real emotions".
 She described acting intense feelings, such as fury and hatred, as "just something that happens" and a mix of research and intuition.
 To connect to characters and give them more depth, Grace composes music and creates playlists that she listens to while on set.
 Of her role choices, Grace commented that she aims to act in projects in which she can tell "important stories" that have genuine meaning to her.